SliveniusD2/NG-Files/README.md

 Massive thanks to CMD, Kano, Jymnasium, Mekalb, Lucky and Bender for all the ideas, testing and support you guys have put in to make these stashes as good as they are.

 Changelog

+11/04/2023

+Fixed illegal items.
+Added Normal Barb - thanks to Jymnasium for creating this file.

 02/04/2023